Are these the healthiest dog treats in the world?

 No sugar, no gluten, no preservatives, just pure goodness in a tasty treat that your dog will love.
 Just 3 ingredients needed to make this simple dog treat recipe that makes your dog even healthier!

 Previously I told you how to make your own bone broth recipe since it’s so good for dogs and making it is a lot cheaper than buying it.
 I use this pressure cooker and it means I can make bone broth for the price of some bones which any decent butcher will give you for free!
-Bone broth is a real super food that helps boost your dogs immune system and overall health but if you don’t want to make it you can buy it pre-made specifically for cats and dogs here or just buy the simple human grade here.
+Bone broth is a real super food that helps boost your dogs immune system and overall health but if you don’t want to make it you can buy it pre-made here.

 INGREDIENTS